Arkham Asylum: A Serious House on Serious Earth: Themes and style

 The setting of Arkham Asylum plays a large role in how the inmates perceive their own insanity.
-As said by the Mad Hatter in the story: "Sometimes I think the asylum is the head.
-We're inside a huge head that dreams us all into being".
-He also described the asylum as being a "looking glass" that shows the subject their own twisted psyche.

 Morrison conceived the graphic novel's storytelling technique to stay away from the original hardboiled pulp influence of Batman and those seen in American cinema adaptations.
 Style from European cinema, symbolism, and psychological horror themes were used to depict how insanity works within the setting of the asylum, referencing Lewis Carroll, Carl Jung, and Aleister Crowley.
 Hypostasis was used to push the story forward with psychoanalytic theory and Jungian archetypes were influences.

 The psychological themes of the Batman villains were deconstructed from their usual style seen in other comics.
-Examples include Maxie Zeus, an electrified, emaciated figure with messianic delusions, and obsessed with electric shocks and coprophagia; Clayface is rapidly wasted from lack of feeding and is described as a "AIDS with two legs"; the Mad Hatter, whose obsession with Alice in Wonderland has pedophilic overtones and is a child molester; Killer Croc was originally drawn as suffering deformities similar to those of Joseph Merrick, the "Elephant Man", although his final incarnation is that of a humanoid crocodile; both Amadeus Arkham and Charles Cavendish are seen cross dressing.
-The Joker's mental condition is described as "super sanity"; he re-invents himself every day to suit his circumstances.
-He may be a harmless prankster one moment and a homicidal maniac the next.
+Examples include Maxie Zeus, an electrified, emaciated figure with messianic delusions, and obsessed with electric shocks and coprophagia; Clayface is rapidly wasted from lack of feeding and is described as a "AIDS with two legs"; the Mad Hatter, whose obsession with Alice in Wonderland has pedophilic overtones; Killer Croc was originally drawn as suffering deformities similar to those of Joseph Merrick, the "Elephant Man", although his final incarnation is that of a humanoid crocodile; both Amadeus Arkham and Charles Cavendish are seen cross dressing.
+The Joker's mental condition is described as a form of "super sanity" in which he re-invents himself every day to suit his circumstances; he may be a harmless prankster one moment and a homicidal maniac the next.
 Joker is portrayed with a somewhat homosexual element, described as being indirectly "in love" with Batman.
 In the annotated script, Morrison initially wanted the Joker to "wear make-up and black lingerie in parody of Madonna".
 DC's editors, however, removed this, believing that readers might assume that Jack Nicholson's portrayal of the character in the Batman film would be portrayed as a transvestite.

 Batman in this graphic novel is described as '80s interpretation of the character's violent, driven, and borderline psychopathic when he is driven close to the breaking point as he ventures the entire asylum in the story.
 Despite the horror-oriented themes, Morrison clarified that the symbolic concept is only for this book alone, and that their future Batman projects would not have the same form of tone.